Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Methodology

-\paragraph*{Shell embeddings.} Shell closures produce kinks in the mass surface at magic numbers that a smooth function cannot efficiently represent\,\cite{1967Strutinsky+Shell,2003Lunney+Recent,2024Buskirk+Nucleonic}.
-We capture these with learnable scalar embeddings:
+\paragraph*{Discrete embeddings.} Shell closures introduce localized changes in the mass surface near magic proton and neutron numbers that are difficult to represent with a purely smooth branch\,\cite{1967Strutinsky+Shell,2003Lunney+Recent,2024Buskirk+Nucleonic}.
+Motivated by this $Z$- and $N$-indexed structure, the embedding branch uses trainable scalar embeddings:

-where $e_Z \in \mathbb{R}^{Z_{\max}+1}$ and $e_N \in \mathbb{R}^{N_{\max}+1}$ are trainable vectors.
-Each proton number and neutron number receives an independent energy correction, analogous to the independent-particle picture in which proton and neutron shell closures arise from separate single-particle spectra\,\cite{1949Mayer+Closed,1949Haxel+Magic}.
-The additive, separable form means that correlations between proton and neutron degrees of freedom---shell evolution, enhanced binding at doubly-magic nuclei\,\cite{1977Federman+Unified,1985Casten+NpNn}---are not captured here but delegated to the correlation grid.
+Here $e_Z$ is a lookup table containing one scalar parameter for each integer proton number in the model domain. $e_N$ is the analogous table for neutron number.
+The bracket notation denotes lookup: $e_Z[Z]$ selects the scalar whose table index is $Z$, and $e_N[N]$ selects the scalar whose table index is $N$.
+This additive, separable form is motivated by the independent-particle picture in which proton and neutron shell closures arise from separate single-particle spectra\,\cite{1949Mayer+Closed,1949Haxel+Magic}.
+Because this form is separable, it cannot represent residual structures that depend jointly on $Z$ and $N$.
+The regional-grid branch below supplies this two-dimensional dependence.

-\paragraph*{Regional correlation grid.} To capture effects that depend on both nucleon numbers jointly, we introduce a learnable two-dimensional parameter grid $\mathbf{G} \in \mathbb{R}^{H \times W}$ (where $H=50$ and $W=60$ correspond to the $Z$ and $N$ dimensions, respectively) spanning the nuclear chart:
+\paragraph*{Regional grid.} To include a branch with joint dependence on the two nucleon numbers, we introduce a learnable two-dimensional parameter grid $\mathbf{G} \in \mathbb{R}^{H \times W}$, with $H=50$ and $W=60$ grid nodes along the $Z$ and $N$ directions.
+For a nucleus $(Z,N)$, the integer coordinates are first mapped to normalized grid coordinates

-where $(z_g, n_g) \in [-1,1]^2$ are normalized coordinates and the interpolation is bilinear.
-The finite grid resolution and bilinear interpolation enforce spatial continuity, preventing the grid from fitting individual nuclei while allowing it to resolve coherent regional structures spanning several nucleon numbers.